-During one of Wolf College’s Herbal overnight camps, the campers had the opportunity to use their new herbal knowledge to treat a lingering wet . . . → Read More: How to Make Mullein & Honey Cough Syrup
+During one of Wolf College’s Herbal overnight camps, the campers had the opportunity to use their new herbal knowledge to treat a lingering wet cough.
+To make . . . → Read More: How to Make Mullein & Honey Cough Syrup

 Who doesn’t enjoy a refreshing, sparkling soda?

 We’ve noticed that lately, more and more independent artisan sodas are appearing in our local grocery store.
 Most of them use organic (or even local!) ingredients, cane sugar or stevia, fermented starters, or even herbal extracts.
 This is awesome!
 We can join in the artisan/homebrew movement and easily make our own natural herbal sodas at home, using just a homemade herbal syrup, sparkling water, and some ice.
 At Wolf College’s Herbal camps, we like to teach how to make herbal syrups.
 Syrups are a favored way to make herbal remedies, since they . . . → Read More: How to Make Sparkling Elder Herbal Soda (Two Recipes!)